ltrujello/Tikz-Python/README.md

 We have documentation now!
 Please visit the [documentation](https://ltrujello.github.io/Tikz-Python) site.

+## Examples
+Want to see some nice examples of what this package can do?
+See [here](https://ltrujello.github.io/Tikz-Python/examples/).

 ## How to Use: Basics
 An example of this package in action is below.
 ```python